Mai-Aziz/FullStack_Task/README.md

 ### db folder
 * migration folder
     * create_user_table  used to create table  with coulms insted of writing raw sql queries

+* seed folder
-    * seed  used to seed your table in the database with new values
+    * seed.js  used to seed your table in the database with new values

+* knex.js this file holds the enviroment connection with database

-* model folder
+### model folder
 * User.js   user model created using objection ORM to get table name as in the database

-* views folder
+### views folder
 * register.js signup page
 * login.js  login page require email and password
 * dashboard.js  html page that is user redirected to when loggin in

-* knexfile.js  where connection to the datbase is made, in our case knexfile connect to postgres database
+### knexfile.js  where connection to the datbase is made, in our case knexfile connect to postgres database

-* app.js  where all the magic is
+### app.js  where all the magic is
 ##### app.js contain each api end point for each operation in the app // must held this way for session and cookie // its seems in that easy to get session info from route to another
 ##### app.js held session and cookie so only logged in user can do :
 * retrive all users